 The marathon came about because people were inspired by my story.
 I am both HIV-positive since 1997 and a brain cancer survivor since 2002.
 Prior to that, I was a successful New York architect, marathon runner, and happily married with three daughters.
-Today, some fifteen years later, thanks to my medication and a positive attitude, my family and I are still doing very well.
+Today, some seventeen years later, thanks to my medication and a positive attitude, my family and I are still doing very well.
 (For further details, see my biography; for full details, you can read my book.)

 I recovered from my brain cancer treatment in time to run the 2003 New York City marathon, when it occurred to me that people with HIV/AIDS around the world could and should enjoy the same quality of life that I do.
 Thus, the 2004 World AIDS Marathon was born.
 Mbita, Kenya, an island in Lake Victoria was the selected location for the first World AIDS Marathon.
 Mbita has a very high AIDS infection rate and the island people welcomed my wife, Jodi, and me, a bit cautiously.
 Here I was, an HIV-positive man being embraced by my HIV-negative wife.
 Jodi and I were determined to help eliminate the stigma that is associated with AIDS.
 Thanks to the media attention from my book, Jodi: The Greatest Love Story Ever Told, people from around the world joined me to help stage that ambitious project.

 Money was raised for a 50-bed orphanage in Nakuru, Kenya.

 However, the full impact of the marathon was never realized until March 28, 2006

 when the World Health Organization issued a report stating

 that Kenya was only one of two African countries

 which had a declining rate for new HIV cases